vxp101/ContextMenuSendToEmail/README.md

 # ContextMenuSendToEmail

-To start off copy the file path you plan to use and replace *FILE PATH GOES HERE* with said file path
+To start off copy the file path you plan to use and replace *FILE PATH GOES HERE* with said file path inside of .bat

 Use PyInstaller to turn script into a .exe